Thomas Cholmondeley (farmer): Career

 Back in Kenya from 1991, Cholmondeley started working for the family farming business and was then involved in many developing projects.
 He decided against returning to Britain, and stayed to work in Kenya, where he was eventually made finance director of the Delamere beef and dairy farms.
 The Daily Nation reported that the estate became a no-go area for trespassers and locals.
-By the 1990s he gained a reputation as an outstanding farmer, conscientious and diligent, he paid high attention to the quality of the land and soil while pursuing a traditional agenda for conservancy.
+As a farmer, he had a reputation for land management and conservation.
 He established a game cropping enterprise on Soysambu Ranch, the vast family estate in Kenya, which ran from 1992 to 2003, and which employed 15 people as well as building a modern abattoir and cold storage facilities.
 He was also responsible for the design and layout of the Soysambu Wildlife Sanctuary and the building of Delamere's Camp in 1993, a high-class tourist lodge with a 6000 acre exclusive sanctuary covering the area around Lake Elmenteita.

-Cholmondeley was diligent in the employment of local labour; he employed hundreds of paid workers and voluntarily assisted others in many micro-projects.
 He was promoted as director of Delamere Estates in 1994, and the following year the chairman of Nakuru Wildlife Conservancy, a position he was elected to twice again.
 In his attempts to keep poaching to a minimum he was appointed an honorary game warden.
 In 1996 he introduced the first centre pivot irrigation into Naivasha and eventually the scheme covered over 600 acre and provided employment for approximately 500 people.
 In the same year he organised the reconstruction of the "Delamere Milk Shop" into a petrol station on the outskirts of Naivasha, the A104 highway.
-This is now Kenya's busiest farm shop.
 Of note is the constructed wetland to cope with the sewage resulting from over 3,000 customers per day.

 His energies turned to building the first straw bale building in Gilgil, the location being on the edge of the Otutu forest.
 He created the leases and design criteria for two further tourist lodges, Mbweha Camp on the edge of Lake Nakuru National Park, and Mawe Mbili lodge.
 This is part of the greater plan for the Soysambu Conservancy, together with the establishment of two forestry partnerships covering 510 acre.

-While Cholmondeley was conscientious in his farm work, he also loved sports, adventure and travelling to meet and to learn about new cultures and places.
-He loved "rallying-car driving, motorcycling, paragliding".
-He was the 1986 Kenya Novice Motocross Champion.
-In one episodic adventure whilst paragliding in the Mara, he was confronted by a cape buffalo that seriously gored his leg, leaving a long gash and huge scar.
-It was in hospital that he met Sally Brewerton of Médecins Sans Frontières.
-They married a year later in 1998, and had two sons.